memelopez/microv-wk2proj/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Project 2: Building with responsive design.

-> One paragraph statement about the project.
+> This project is a clone of the The Next Web (TNW).

 ![screenshot](./app_screenshot.png)